aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmltablesectionelement/valign/_index.md

 ---
 title: HTMLTableSectionElement.VAlign
 second_title: Aspose.HTML for .NET API Reference
 description: HTMLTableSectionElement VAlign property.
 Vertical alignment of data in cells.
-See the valignattribute for HTMLTheadElement for details
+See the valign attribute for HTMLTheadElement for details
 type: docs
 weight: 50
 url: /net/aspose.html/htmltablesectionelement/valign/
 ---
 ## HTMLTableSectionElement.VAlign property

 Vertical alignment of data in cells.
-See the `valign`attribute for HTMLTheadElement for details.
+See the `valign` attribute for HTMLTheadElement for details.

 ```csharp
 public string VAlign { get; set; }